RubyMetric/rbenv-for-windows/README.md

 We are a little different with how `rbenv` works.
 Surely, we have shims too, but our shims folder is always pointing to the global version.

- Every time you use `rbenv global x.x.x`, the shims folder location will not change, but the content of it will change wholly (unlike `rbenv` on Linux, there it will stores shell script to delegate).
+ Every time you use `rbenv global x.x.x`, the shims folder location will not change, but the content of it will change wholly (unlike `rbenv` on Linux, there it will stores shell scripts to delegate).

 You are maybe questioning the performance now, we use `junction` in Windows, so there is so little overhead you'll notice, in fact, this leads to about just 10ms delay.

-There are three kind 'versions'
+There are three kind of 'versions'
 1. global version (set by `$env:RBENV_ROOT\global.txt`)
 2. local version  (set by `$PWD\.ruby-version`)
 3. shell version (set by `$env:RBENV_VERSION`)